Moduli of abelian covers of elliptic curves: Moduli spaces of abelian covers of curves

 \subsection{Moduli stacks via abelian covers theory}

 This section is inspired by \cite{pardini}.
 We take the chance here to fix our notation for abelian covers.
-Note that some content of this section holds for any smooth projective variety $C$ without the one-dimensionality restriction.
-The reason for introducing the theory at the level of curves is twofold.
+The reason for introducing the theory only in dimension one is twofold.
 We can conveniently work in moduli since at the $1$-dimensional level we have a moduli space parametrizing couples $(X,D)$ where $X$ is a variety and $D$ is a smooth effective divisor on it.
 Moreover, we can avoid issues of normalization (cf. \cite[Section 3]{pardini}) of the total space of the cover.

 To any object of $\mathcal{M}_{h,n}(BG)$, we can associate discrete invariants besides $h$ and $n$.
 There are $n$ evaluation maps (see \cite[Section 4.4]{agv2}; they write $\mathcal{K}$ in place of $\mathcal{M}$)